 If you’ve suffered a preventable injury after surgery, it can be difficult to determine how it all happened.
 Our attorneys will thoroughly investigate your case to determine how your injury occurred.
 We’ll ensure the negligent party is held accountable for what you’ve been through.

 While you may think surgical errors are more likely to happen with complex surgeries, this is not the case.
-Surgical errors can happen with any surgery.
-Here you’ll find a list of some of the most common surgical errors.
+Negligence can happen with any surgery.
+Here you’ll find a list of some of the most common surgical mistakes.

 - A patient undergoes a surgical procedure meant for someone else.
 As discussed above, improper communication can have serious consequences.
 One of those consequences can occur if a patient receives the wrong procedure.
 This can happen if medical charts are mixed up or the preoperative verification is skipped.
 This is especially dangerous when organ transplants are involved.